-During any exam, we will be able to use a calculator and two sheets (8.5" X 11", double sided) of personal notes.
+During any exam, we will be able to use a calculator and two sheets (8.5" X 11", double sided) of personal notes; not copies of solutions to problems.
 We will be turning in the notes with the exam booklets.
 The instructor will be providing the examination booklets.